Jorge Alderete: Life

 Jorge Alderete was born in the town of Santa Cruz, Argentina (Patagonia) in 1971.
-He is the eldest of three children to a middle-class family and named after his father.
-His mother was a teacher and his father a state employee.
+He is the eldest of three children to a middle-class family and was named after his father.
+His mother was a teacher, and his father a state employee.
 Although born in Santa Cruz, he grew up in a small city called Neuquén, in the province of the same name.

 Aldrete received his first comic book/graphic novel before he was able to read and took to them immediately, reading them through his childhood in the 1970s and 1980s.
 This comic books were not of the superhero kind.
 In Argentina, they are closer to graphic novels, mostly written for older audiences, based on classic stories and others.
 This kind of graphic has more prestige in Argentina, with many locally produced and imported from other parts of the Americas and Europe.
 Popular authors included Alberto Breccia, Hugo Pratt and Corto Maltés.
 He not only read these books, they prompted a love for drawing, coping what he say, the only one of the three siblings to do this.
 His parents supported him, even sending Jorge to classes, but he found them boring and learning on his own.
 His interest in graphic novel creation was enough to be frustrated in his teens to be a 14-hour bus ride from Buenos Aires, where all the publishers were.
 Instead, Aldrete and some friends in Neuquén started their own fanzine called Alquitrán.